kscherer/control-repo/README.md

 Docker containers do not have a functioning init system like systemd and some modules that rely on the systemd provider will fail.

+To create a base Ubuntu container with the puppet agent setup to run
+systemd:

+    > make puppet-agent-ubuntu

 To run a systemd enabled container the process is more complicated:

     > docker run -d -t --rm --name puppet-agent --hostname <hostname> \